Field ration: Packaging

 As field rations are intended to last long, the packaging they are stored in is designed to ensure a long shelf life and prevent spoilage, while also being light and compact enough to be carried without issue.
 Rations are canned, vacuum-sealed, or freeze-dried foods stored in packages to prevent leakage or spoilage, commonly retort pouches, boxes, or cases.
 These containers are preferably easy to open anywhere, though some may require specific tools that are issued to soldiers or included in the ration package, such as the American P-38 can opener or Australian field ration eating device.
 Some, but not all, ration packages may be biodegradable or compostable.

 NATO categorizes ration packaging under three types:

+French individual reheatable combat ration, menu n°9.
+It is a secondary packaging.